CAGE: Curvature-Aware Gradient Estimation For Accurate Quantization-Aware Training: Summary and Discussion

-\paragraph{Pretraining experiments.} We test our method by pre-training Llama-style transformers with parameter counts \(N\in\{30\text{M},50\text{M},100\text{M},200\text{M},800\text{M}\}\) under QAT with weight/activation bit-widths \(b\in\{2,3,4\}\), using QuEST-style pre-quantization transforms as our baseline pipeline~\cite{panferov2025quest}.
-Training uses C4 with a fixed budget of \(D=100\times N\) tokens (TPP), where \(D\) is the number of tokens and \(N\) is the number of parameters in the model.
-Master weights are stored FP32, aupdates follow AdamW with decoupled weight decay\cite{loshchilov2018adamw} as in \ref{alg:cage-adamw}.
-Experiments are done on 8xH100 GPUs and common hyperparameters (LR schedule, warmup, clipping, etc.) are in Appendix~\ref{app:hyperparameters}.
-Each pretraining average is done over three seeds and the mean and standard deviation are reported in Table \ref{tab:pretrain_w4a4}.
-Models up to $200M$ are visualized in Figure \ref{fig:scaling_law_fig}, although the standard deviation is too small to be visible in Figure~\ref{fig:scaling_law_fig}.
+Next, we test our method by pre-training Llama-style transformers with parameter counts \(N\in\{30\text{M},50\text{M},100\text{M},200\text{M},430\text{M},800\text{M}\}\) under quantization-aware training from scratch, with weight/activation bit-widths \(b\in\{2,3,4\}\).
+Our baseline is again the QuEST QAT approach, which uses a Hadamard transform prior to quantization~\cite{panferov2025quest}, which was shown to be superior to classic methods such as STE and LSQ~\cite{esser2020lsq}.
+Training uses the C4 dataset~\citep{c4} with a fixed budget of \(D=100\times N\) tokens, for a token-per-parameter (TPP) ratio of 100, where \(D\) is the number of tokens and \(N\) is the number of model parameters.
+Master weights are stored FP32, and updates follow AdamW with decoupled weight decay \cite{loshchilov2018adamw} as in Algorithm~\ref{alg:cage-adamw}.

-We compare \methodname{} against (i) QuEST with Hadamard outlier mitigation (our strong baseline) and (ii) a high-precision BF16 reference.
-Figure~\ref{fig:scaling_law_fig} shows validation loss vs. model size for \(b\in{2,3,4}\), with \methodname{}, QuEST baseline, and BF16 reference values.
+We compare \methodname{} against (i) QuEST (the current SOTA baseline) and (ii) a high-precision BF16 training reference.
+Figure~\ref{fig:scaling_law_fig} shows validation loss vs. model size for \(b\in\{2,3,4\}\), with \methodname{}, QuEST baseline, and BF16.

+Experiments are done on 8xH100 GPUs using standard hyperparameters (LR schedule, warmup, clipping, etc.), presented in Appendix~\ref{app:hyperparameters}.
+Each pretraining result is an average over three seeds and the mean and standard deviation are reported in Table \ref{tab:pretrain_w4a4}.
+Models up to $200\text{M}$ are visualized in Figure \ref{fig:scaling_law_fig}.
+We note that the standard deviation is too small to be visible in Figure~\ref{fig:scaling_law_fig}.

+\paragraph{Loss comparison.} Table~\ref{tab:pretrain_w4a4} presents the actual validation loss results for W4A4 training across methods and model sizes.
+We observe that CAGE consistently improves upon QuEST, by significant margins, across all model sizes, and both with and without the Hadamard transform.

+Figure~\ref{fig:scaling_law_fig} examines the validation loss-vs-model-size Pareto front induced by CAGE and QuEST across W4A4, W3A3, and W2A2 precisions.
+We observe that CAGE is consistently Pareto-superior relative to QuEST, at every precision.
+W4A4 CAGE appears to be Pareto-optimal in terms of obtaining the lowest loss at a fixed model size, with a small advantage relative to W3A3.
+Notably, W3A3 CAGE is \emph{Pareto-superior} to W4A4 QuEST!

+\paragraph{Loss vs. Regularizer.} In Figure~\ref{fig:loss_and_regularizer}, we visualize the evolution of the loss in parallel to the quantization error for pre-training the 50M Llama model in W4A4.
+We observe that, in the case of the baseline, there is a clear increase in quantization error as we continue training; at the same time, there is a sharp, consistent decrease in quantization error once the regularization starts, proportional to the value of the $\lambda$ parameter.
+This confirms the predicted behavior of CAGE, as well as the improvements left ``on the table'' by the standard QAT baseline.

+\paragraph{Universality Across Optimizers.} To verify that gains produced by CAGE are independent of the optimizer update, we conduct a series of additional experiments using alternative optimizers to AdamW: Muon \cite{muon}, Shampoo \cite{shampoo}, and SOAP \cite{soap}.